Marseille - Ile Rousse

 Yes, Corsica Linea ferries allow cars on board ferries between Marseille and Ile Rousse.
 Use our Deal Finder to get live pricing for car ferries between Marseille and Ile Rousse.

-Whether you can bring your campervan on the ferry from Marseille to Ile Rousse depends on several factors like the ship & operator of your preferred crossing.
-For more information on travelling with campervans & caravans on ferries, use our Deal Finder or visit our blog, where you can find practical tips & travel inspiration for your next adventure.
+Whether you can bring your campervan on the ferry from Marseille to Ile Rousse depends on factors like the ship & operator of your preferred crossing.
+To find out whether you can take your car on the ferry, simply enter your details, and we will compare operators on the specified route for you.

 Yes, you can bring a bicycle on a ferry from Marseille to Ile Rousse with Corsica Linea.
-Most ferry companies allow bicycles on board, but it is always best to check policies regarding bringing bicycles on the ferry.
-View our Deal Finder for more information.
+In general, most ferry companies allow bicycles on board, but it is always best to check policies regarding bringing bicycles on the ferry, to avoid any bad surprises at the departure port.

 Yes, foot passengers can travel with Corsica Linea ferries between Marseille and Ile Rousse.